 Day trading is another short term trading style, but unlike scalping, you are typically only taking one trade a day and closing it out when the day is over.
 These traders like picking a side at the beginning of the day, acting on their bias, and then finishing the day with either a profit or a loss.
 They DON’T like holding their trades overnight.

-Day traders are suited for those that have enough time throughout the day to analyze, execute and monitor a trade.
+Day trading are suited for forex traders that have enough time throughout the day to analyze, execute and monitor a trade.
 If you think scalping is too fast but swing trading is a bit slow for your taste, then day trading might be for you.

 - You like beginning and ending a trade within one day.